-- Recognize issues to be addressed in a combined hardware and software system design. - Draw the schematic diagram of an electronic circuit and design its PCB layout using CAD Tools. - Apply hands-on experience in electronic circuit implementation and its testing. - Demonstrate programming skills by integrating coding, optimization and debugging for different challenges. - Develop group working, including task sub-division and integration of individual contributions from the team. - b.
-Specific outcomes addressed by the course.
+- 1. Recognize issues to be addressed in a combined hardware and software system design. - 2.
+Draw the schematic diagram of an electronic circuit and design its PCB layout using CAD Tools. - 3.
+Apply hands-on experience in electronic circuit implementation and its testing. - 4.
+Demonstrate programming skills by integrating coding, optimization and debugging for different challenges. - 5.
+Develop group working, including task sub-division and integration of individual contributions from the team.